eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 13. Device Manufacturers and Related Subsystems Providers, see [Section 3.14](#314-device-manufacturers-and-related-subsystems-providers),
 14. Attribute Schema Providers, see [Section 3.15](#315-attribute-schema-providers-for-qeaa-pub-eaa-and-eaa),
 15. National Accreditation Bodies, see [Section 3.16](#316-national-accreditation-bodies),
+16. Registrars
-16. Access Certificate Authorities, see [Section 3.17](#317-access-certificate-authorities).
+17. Access Certificate Authorities, see [Section 3.18](#318-access-certificate-authorities).
+18. Providers of registration certificates, see [Section 3.19](#319-providers-of-registration-certificates).

 ### 3.2 Users of Wallet Units